The methods you choose for training your dog matter.

 Communicate with your dog in a language they understand.

-Zen Dog Training Solutions are 5 Universal Principles (or 5 Training Options) of dog training that can be customized to solve any problem behavior and train any dog:
+Zen Dog Training Solutions are Training Options that can be customized to solve any problem behavior and train any dog:

 - Yes Games – Positive Reinforcement